davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/timecrisis-2-ps2.md

 #### HD Texture Pack

-The HD AI upscaled texture pack is available thanks to the efforts of <artist>.
-Please can you join his Patreon for the download link, or wait until he has one of his free weekends to download it.
+The HD AI upscaled texture pack is mentioned above.
+Make sure you follow the instructions and install it in the right textures directory, AND enable texture replacement on the Time Crisis 2 game in PSCX2 (it is off by default).
+I would put on pre-load texture caching too.

 #### Crosshairs

 There is a bug with the modified PSCX2/lightgun emulator setup in that you can enable two crosshairs, but only one colour will be displayed for both crosshairs.
 None the less it is extremely useful to have a custom crosshair, and I recommend the crosshair pack mentioned above.

 #### 16:9 Widescreen hack